Old and Dated? DIY Home Remodeling on the Cheap

 Before you purchase the counter, make sure the store is willing to cut it for you.

 Another handy leftover is paint.
 Some paint stores and home centers sell paint that is returned by another customer.
 This happens when people don’t like the color or look of the paint and exchange it for something else.
 Rather than throw the paint away, it’s sold at a much lower price.
 If you carry a color pallet with you that matches colors in the room you want to paint, it’s easy to see if the reduced price paint will work for you.
-I purchased paint for every room in my house this way, and it cost me less than $30.
-Bargains don’t get much better than that.
+I purchased paint for every room in my house this way.

 Think outside the box a little and you can find ways to save on almost any home repair.